FranciscoLopezEscamilla/Hackathon-2025-Educational-Bot/README.md

 - Python 3.8+
 - Git
 - Node.js (**>= 18.x**) and npm (**>= 9.x**) installed on your machine
-- npm package manager v10.7.0 or later (typically installed with NodeJS)

 ## **Getting Started**